Gender pay gap statistics

 After analysing gender pay gaps at the level of the whole economy (except public administration and defence and compulsory social security), a breakdown for the different sectors of the economy also reveals interesting patterns (Table 2).

-In all EU Member States, the gender pay gap in the financial and insurance activities (NACE Rev. 2 section K) is higher than in the business economy as a whole (NACE Rev. 2 aggregate B to N).
-In 2014, the gender pay gap in the financial and insurance activities varied from 15.8 % in Croatia to 42.3 % in Latvia.
-Within the business economy as a whole, the highest gender pay gap was recorded in Estonia (27.4 %) and the lowest in Slovenia (6.7 %).
+In all EU Member States, except Spain and Portugal, the gender pay gap in the financial and insurance activities (NACE Rev. 2 section K) is higher than in the business economy as a whole (NACE Rev. 2 aggregate B to N).
+In 2014, the gender pay gap in the financial and insurance activities varied from 15.8 % in Croatia to 42.3 % in Estonia.
+Within the business economy as a whole, the highest gender pay gap was recorded in Estonia (29.0 %) and the lowest in Romania (5.4 %).

 It is also interesting to note the economic sectors for which a significant number of Member States recorded negative gender gaps.
-Fourteen Member States registered negative gender pay gaps in the water supply, sewerage, waste management and remediation activities (NACE Rev. 2 section E) and twelve Member States in the construction industry (NACE Rev. 2 section F).
+Eleven Member States registered negative gender pay gaps in the water supply, sewerage, waste management and remediation activities (NACE Rev. 2 section E) and thirteen Member States in the construction industry (NACE Rev. 2 section F).

 Pay gaps and economic control

 In 2014, the majority of the EU countries (for which data are available) recorded a higher gender pay gap in the private sector than in the public sector.
 This might be due to the fact that within the public sector, in most countries, employees are protected by collective pay agreements and other similar contracts establishing pay.
-On the other hand, the opposite was observed in six EU countries: Bulgaria, Croatia, Latvia, Romania, Finland and Sweden.
-In the case of Sweden, however, the gender pay gap in the private sector was only 0.5 percentage points higher then in public sector.
-The gender pay gap varied in the private sector from 4.2 % in Romania to 27.3 % in Portugal, and in the public sector from -3.2 % in Belgium to 21.4 % in the United Kingdom.
+On the other hand, the opposite was observed in seven EU countries: Bulgaria, France, Croatia, Latvia, Romania, Slovenia and Finland.
+The gender pay gap varied in the private sector from 4.6 % in Romania to 25.3 % in Germany, and in the public sector from -4.7 % in Cyprus to 24.1 % in the United Kingdom.

 Data sources and availability